GoDutchCS/GoDutch/README.md

 *Your first-choice app for **going dutch***

-This project is for the 2nd week of *KAIST CS496 Immersion Camp: Intensive Programming and Startup*, the base requirements being **developing an android application using a backend server**.
+This project is for the 2nd week of *KAIST CS496 Immersion Camp: Intensive Programming and Startup*, the base requirements of the project being **developing an android application using a backend server**.
+Check out the server application [here](https://github.com/GoDutchCS496/GoDutch-Server)

 ## Login / Registration
 |Launch Screen|Login|
 |-------------|-----|
 |<img src="https://i.imgur.com/g5NQBtD.jpg" width="400">|<img src="https://i.imgur.com/7Tnjumx.jpg" width="400">|

 Login is implemented by using the Facebook SDK for Android.
-Upon the push of a button, the application will prompt users to register by putting in the phone number and bank account, both of which are used throughout the application.
+Upon the push of a button, the application will prompt users to register by putting in their phone number and bank account, both of which are used throughout the application.

 ## Tabs
 This application consists of 3 *tabs* - *contacts*, *gallery*, and *godutch*